 A warning, none of these are super cheap, but my experience in hostels in Sydney is that a $25 room comes at a huge price; noisy, dirty and often full crowded.
 Most of the better hostels here change from $35-50 a night.

 Hostels in the Sydney CBD (Centre of town)

 YHA Sydney Harbour

-This hostel is quieter than many other Sydney hostels, with its excellent facilities and friendly staff the slightly higher prices will be worth it for most.
+This hostel is quieter than many other Sydney hostels, with its excellent facilities and friendly staff most people find the slightly higher prices worth it.
 When I say quieter I do not mean that is boring.
 The hostel puts on BBQs, guided walks of the area and pub tours and there are special dinners a couple of nights for under $10.
 Just a few minutes walk from the hostel are two great pubs, the Australian Hotel and The Glenmore Hotel.

 - Lockers with power in shared rooms